-There are several myths about a General Studies degree.
-One is that switching to a General Studies curriculum from another major will somehow allow a student to graduate earlier.
+There are several myths about Interdisciplinary Studies degrees.
+One is that switching to an Interdisciplinary Studies curriculum from another major will somehow allow a student to graduate earlier.
 This is not necessarily true.
 As with any other curriculum switch, a student may lose or gain hours with each change.
 The outcome of a switch depends on several factors such as the time in a student’s career when the switch is made.

-So it is with General Studies.
+So it is with Interdisciplinary Studies.
 There are weaknesses with the degree and strengths, especially when others are interpreting what you supposedly know.

-However, it is true that General Studies students, as a rule, are at a bit of a disadvantage from the start because they have no obvious major field of study, no “major name.”
-A General Studies student must be ready for the question, “Just what is your degree in, anyway?”
+However, it is true that Interdisciplinary Studies students, as a rule, are at a bit of a disadvantage from the start because they have no obvious major field of study, no “major name.”
+A Interdisciplinary Studies student must be ready for the question, “Just what is your degree in, anyway?”

-How is a General Studies student to answer this question?
+How is an Interdisciplinary Studies student to answer this question?

-More than any other student, a General Studies student must give consideration to the degree itself, must be ready to explain the strengths and the concentration of knowledge to the outside world.
+More than any other student, a Interdisciplinary Studies student must give consideration to the degree itself, must be ready to explain the strengths and the concentration of knowledge to the outside world.
 This preparation is best done with a thorough understanding of what you’ve studied for four or five years.
-While the General Studies “capstone” courses IDST 405 or 410 is designed to help you understand your degree and to prepare for the world that awaits you after college, there are a few things you should think about before taking that course.
+While the Interdisciplinary Studies “capstone” course IDST 410 is designed to help you understand your degree and to prepare for the world that awaits you after college, there are a few things you should think about before taking that course.

 First, let’s look at what you’ve been studying in order to see where your strengths lie.